How we create our homes and the spaces around them reflects our constantly evolving lifestyles, needs and social trends.

 Kinver Edge Rock Houses, Staffordshire

 Cut into the local sandstone, these dwellings were inhabited until the 1960s and were the last caves in England to have been lived in.

 Although it is difficult to know exactly when they were constructed, there is an Iron Age hillfort on the same ridge which dates back to at least 200 BC, so this area has long been a centre of human activity.
 It is thought locally that the caves may have inspired J.R.R.
 Tolkien’s hobbit houses.

 St Ann’s Allotments (Hungerhill Gardens, Stonepit Coppice Gardens and Gorseyclose Gardens), Nottingham

 In the heart of Nottingham, the oldest and largest area of Victorian detached town gardens covers 75 acres of land.

 A home away from home for residents of densely occupied cities, St Ann’s allotments still provide a much-loved resource for people living in Nottingham.

 A key example of Brutalist architecture, The Barbican was built as a utopian vision of how high-density living could be integrated with schools, shops, restaurants and cultural venues.

-Disabled activists Maggie and Ken Davis met in 1972 as outpatients at Stoke Mandeville Hospital – they formed a cooperative to buy land and commissioned a housing scheme that suited their needs.
-They moved into what was thus called Grove Road Housing Scheme in 1976, pioneering independent living for disabled people.
+Disabled activists Maggie and Ken Davis met in 1972 as outpatients at Stoke Mandeville Hospital and formed a cooperative to buy land and commissioned a housing scheme that suited their needs.
+They moved into what was thus called Grove Road Housing Scheme in 1976, a pioneering independent living for disabled people.